 Only the Board of Trustees has the discretion and authority to determine eligibility for benefits and the right to participate in the Annuity Plan and to exercise all the other powers specified in the Plan Document.
-No officer, agent, or employee of the Union, Employer, or any other person, is authorized to speak for, or on Your rights are governed by the Annuity Plan Document, as amended from time to time.
-If any inconsistencies exist between this booklet and the Plan Document, the provisions of the Plan Document, as they may be amended, from time to time, will prevail.
+No officer, agent, or employee of the Union, Employer, or any other person, is authorized to speak for, or on behalf of, or to commit the Board of Trustees, on any matter relating to the Annuity Plan.

+Your rights are governed by the Annuity Plan Document, as amended from time to time.
+If any inconsistencies exist between this SPD and the Plan Document, the provisions of the Plan Document, as they may be amended, from time to time, will prevail.
 The Trustees reserve the right, to amend, modify, or terminate the Plan at any time.